szczyglis-dev/py-gpt/docs/source/plugins.rst

 * ``Self Loop`` - creates a self-loop mode, where GPT can generate a continuous conversation between two AI instances, effectively talking to itself.
 * ``Real Time`` - automatically adds the current date and time to prompts, informing the model of the real-time moment.
 * ``DALL-E 3: Image Generation (inline)`` - integrates DALL-E 3 image generation with any chat and mode.
 Just enable and ask for image in Chat mode, using standard model like GPT-4.
 The plugin does not require the "Execute commands" option to be enabled.
+* ``GPT-4 Vision (inline)`` - integrates vision capabilities with any chat mode, not just Vision mode.
+When the plugin is enabled, the model temporarily switches to vision in the background when an image attachment or vision capture is provided.